ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 * **On-demand**.
 With this consumption model, you pay only for the compute resources that you use, in an hourly pricing model.
 * **Reserved**.
 With this consumption model, you can reserve compute resources in advance to ensure that your capacity is available when you need it.
 Billing for **Reserved** is available monthly, yearly, or on a multi-year basis.
 Other resources, such as storage and egress, are billed per usage, regardless of the consumption model.

-## Why should I subscribe to VMware Solutions Shared?
+## Why do I want to subscribe to VMware Solutions Shared?
 {: #faq-shared-subscribe}
 {: faq}